 As leaders, it is incumbent upon us to harness that same strength and creativity to focus and guide our diverse congregations – and our sederim, whose participants, especially in today’s world, may hold a diversity of opinions on countless matters.
 As I do each year at this season, I am inspired to recall the group of rabbis who – some 2,000 years ago – sat together for a seder in Bnai Brak, now an ultra-Orthodox suburb of Tel Aviv.
 Despite (and perhaps because of) their fundamentally differing views, these rabbis engaged in machloket l’shem shamayim (arguments for the sake of heaven), a Jewish tradition that demands deep respect for other people, even those whose viewpoints are profoundly unlike our own.

-Among the Bnai Brak rabbis were these wise men: Rabbi Eliezer, a brilliant elder who once dissented from the majority over the ritual fitness of the “Oven of Achnai,” a dispute that led to his excommunication; Rabbi Joshua, a man of little means, who nonetheless had an invaluable understanding of non-Jews, and thus reflected a broader worldview; and Rabbi Eleazar Ben Azaria, a young sage with considerable wealth who challenged all the elitism of the ancient academies.
+Among the Bnai Brak rabbis were these wise men: Rabbi Eliezer, a brilliant elder who once dissented from the majority over the ritual fitness of the “Oven of Achnai,” a dispute that led to his excommunication; Rabbi Joshua, a man of little means, who had an invaluable understanding of life outside the Jewish community, and thus reflected a broader worldview; and Rabbi Eleazar Ben Azaria, a young sage with considerable wealth who challenged all the elitism of the ancient academies.
 Others in the group included Rabbi Akiva, the late-blooming scholar who called for the rebellion against Rome, the Bar Kochba revolt and Rabbi Tarphon, Rabbi Akiva’s friendly sparring partner.

 Although these leaders held profoundly disparate notions of religion and civic duty, they also possessed a deep underpinning of respect that enabled them to sit together, to pray together, and to argue in a way that ensured that generations to come – including our own – would continue to learn from their debates.